 National Ice Centre – Nottingham is the home of the world famous ice dancers Torvill and Dean and they began skating on this site.
 The National Ice Centre is an impressive shiny replacement for the tired old rink that used to be here though.
 It has two Olympic sized rinks inside, one for public skating and one known as the arena which is used for shows, concerts and Nottingham Panthers Ice Hockey games.
 Skating sessions are available daily to the public and whilst you’re in Nottingham check out what shows are on here too as it’s not unusual to find international music stars holding their concerts.
 The National Ice Centre is on Lower Parliament Street at the edge of the Lace Market.

-National Ice Centre: Read more, pics, links & map…
+National Ice Centre: Read More, Pictures & Map…

 Trent Bridge – This is one of the world’s most famous test cricket grounds and is the home of Nottinghamshire County Cricket Club.
 The ground has seen considerable development in recent years, but still has its historic pavilion.
-Tours of the ground are available every Tuesday afternoon.
-However, we’d also suggest that you consider buying tickets for a game here.
+Tours of the ground are occasionally available, however we’d also suggest that you consider buying tickets for a game here.
 Trent Bridge is on the A60 just over the river and is around a 25 minute walk from the city centre.
 Regular bus services are available too.

 Trent Bridge: Read More, Tours & Map…